More than 210 discounts and free travel with the Vienna Card

 People head for the Top Kino on the corner of Rahlgasse for more than just the films.
 Trendy guests enjoy a drink at the bar in the adjacent restaurant.
 Similar to the crowd at the Phil, where people enjoy coffee in total relaxation on second-hand sofas and chairs.
 Most of them date to the 1950s, 1960s and 1970s and can also be purchased.
 The same applies to selected DVDs, books and records.

 Just one door further on is the next trendy place to go: If Dogs Run Free is a modern cocktail bar that is refreshingly different from the usual bar clichés and trendy ambience.
 A classically traditional Viennese café is situated right opposite: Café Sperl is of the most beautiful coffee houses in Vienna and still has old billiards tables in use.
 On the corner of Girardigasse, the design duo Walking Chair has transformed a red-light venue into a picturesque bar called Puff, a name that makes historical reference to its former use!
 Humorous cocktail machines were installed between the black leather bench booths of yesteryear, light flowers made from PET bottles create great effects in front of the mirrored walls and highballs of every kind are the theme for the cocktails.

-Good food can be enjoyed in Restaurant Martin, where the accent is on organic and Fairtrade products.
 Particular flair is radiated by Joanelli, a former Italian ice-cream parlor, which also serves surprising good wines.
 A little detour into Theobaldgasse is also worthwhile: just around the corner is Mon Ami, a charming mix of bar and café.
-Next door in Wellmann there are DJs and super live music in the splendidly colorful ambience (original 1970s wallpaper!).